I'll Never Get Over You Getting Over Me

 "I'll Never Get Over You Getting Over Me" is a song written by Diane Warren and recorded by female contemporary R&B group Exposé.
 It is featured on Exposé's 1992 eponymous album.
 It was the second single taken from the group's third studio album and was released in early 1993.
 The lead vocalist was Jeanette Jurado.
-Although the printing on the original album refers to the song as "I'll Never Get Over You Getting Over Me," many sources (including the cassette and CD singles that were released) place the last three words of the title in parentheses.
+Although the printing on the original album refers to the song as "I'll Never Get Over You Getting Over Me", many sources (including the cassette and CD singles that were released) place the last three words of the title in parentheses.

 Saxophonist Euge Groove (who was then known as Steven Grove) provided the song's instrumental solo.
-This marks the second time he is featured on an Exposé hit, as he was also the saxophone soloist for their #1 pop song, "Seasons Change".
+This marks the second time he is featured on an Exposé hit, as he was also the saxophone soloist for their No. 1 pop song, "Seasons Change".

 Background

 According to Jurado, composer Diane Warren had submitted "I'll Never Get Over You Getting Over Me" for consideration for Exposé to record at the same time as another Warren composition "Your Baby Never Looked Good in Blue" which appeared on the second Exposé album What You Don't Know (1989): Arista Records president Clive Davis had indicated that only one of the two songs could be recorded for the second Exposé album and although Jurado favored "I'll Never Get Over You Getting Over Me" the album's producer Lewis Martineé opted for "Your Baby Never Looked Good in Blue".
 Jurado - "I felt like we lost 'I'll Never Get Over You Getting Over Me'...and then come the third [album] that [song] was one of the songs Clive still held [exclusively] and I am so grateful to Diane for [allowing] that."